-OUTsurance Group Limited (OGL), a listed public company incorporated in South Africa, its subsidiaries and associates (collectively referred to as the Group) is a financial services group offering insurance and investment products.
+OUTsurance Holdings Limited (referred to as the Company or OHL), incorporated in South Africa, its subsidiaries and associates (collectively referred to as the Group) is a financial services group offering insurance and investment products.
 The Group has short-term insurance operations in South Africa and Australia.
 The South African operation also underwrites long-term insurance and provides investment products.
 In the current period, the Group established an Irish Company with the objective to expand its short-term insurance operations in the European Market.
-The Group also owns a portfolio of Fintech investments and a portfolio of investments in asset management entities.